theonethread/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: 'When reporting a bug, please be sure to include the following:'
+about: "When reporting a bug, please be sure to include the following:"
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""

 ---